YanekHay/JavaChessCLI/README.md

 # Simple Test for Chess Homework
-To start the game compile and run the [Main.java](./Main.java) file.
-(For better experience use **Intellij IDEA** as it supports the program uses unicode characters which can not be rendered in any console)
+To start the game compile and run the [Main.java](./am/aua/chess/Main.java) file.
+(For better experience use **Intellij IDEA** as it supports unicode characters which can not be rendered in other terminals)
 # JDK Version: 21.1.0
 # Demo Images
 ![Demo Image1](./.media/chess_demo.png)